BandarAbdulrab/The_Chase_Game/README.md

 3. **Milk Sprite**: Collectible item that increases score
 4. **Stage**: Game background as the human room

-## Technical Details
-**The game implements**:
-1. Event Handling: Responds to key presses and clicks
-2. Collision Detection: Checks when cat touches milk or human
-3. Random Positioning: Places milk at random locations

 ## Project History
-This was originally submitted as a school project during the first grade of middle school (second semester) for computer science class.
+This project was originally submitted for my Computer Science class during the second semester of 1st grade at Alemam Alshabi Middle School.

 ## License
-This project is licensed under the MIT License.
+This project is open source and available for personal and educational use.
+Feel free to modify and distribute the code as needed for your projects.

 Created by: Bandar Abdulrab (Ban_Gamer)

-Built with Scratch

-Original Submission Date: Middle school, 1st grade, 2nd semester